A Major Chords

 A major chords are made up of the notes A - C# - E (1st - 3rd - 5th).
 If we look at the scale degrees of a chord, we have the tonic (1st scale degree), the mediant (3rd scale degree), and the dominant (5th scale degree).

-The strongest note in any diatonic triad (3-note chord), is the tonic (1st note), and the second strongest is the dominant (5th note), with the mediant (3rd note), the weakest of the three.
-So in this situation, A and E are the strongest notes, while C# is the weakest.
+The strongest note in any diatonic triad (3-note chord), is the tonic (1st note), and the second strongest is the dominant (5th note), with the mediant (3rd note), the most 'delicate' or 'easily overwhelmed' of the three.

 It must also be said that the third note (mediant) determines whether or not a chord is major or minor, so it does have a distinct presence within a chord.
-Most chords usually have 1 mediant, with fewer having 2... you don't want too many in a chord, as it starts to sound too muddy.
+The 3rd (C#) is the 'flavor' of the chord.
+While we need it to know the chord is Major, having too many of them—especially in lower registers can make the chord sound 'cluttered' or muddy.
+Keeping a higher ratio of Roots and 5ths keeps the chord sounding powerful."

 It's always nice to start any chord on the tonic or root note as this sets the tone for the chord.
 If that isn't possible, the next best note to start a chord would be the dominant or 5th note, making sure there is a fairly even balance between tonic and dominant notes.
 It's interesting to note that these 2 notes make up power chords, as they are the strongest notes in a diatonic scale.